Healthcare in Greece: Austerity period

 In July 2011, changes were made to the Greek healthcare system in accordance with austerity measures.
 Unemployed Greeks were entitled to healthcare from national health insurance for a maximum of a year, and after that period, healthcare was no longer universal and patients had to pay for their own treatment.
 Austerity measures also resulted in citizens being forced to contribute more towards the cost of their medications.
 As a result, many free clinics funded by private donations sprang up, and although officially illegal, were allowed to remain in operation.

+Public health spending fell by 25.2% between 2009 and 2012, dropping from 2.25% to 1.53% of gross domestic product for medicines.
+At the same time, unemployment (27.3% in 2013) created around 2 million uninsured people, leading to the establishment of an emergency “health voucher” program.
+The health consequences are significant, with a 45% increase in suicides between 2007 and 2011, a drastic increase in HIV infections among injecting drug users, and a deterioration in maternal and child health indicators.

 In 2016, the Greek government voted to extend health coverage to uninsured people who are registered as unemployed and refugees from June 1 on, with those earning less than 2,400 euro a year entitled to free healthcare, with the threshold rising for families according to how many children they have.